 Take part in the Peer Tutoring Program on the Vancouver campus, and be matched with a trained peer tutor for one-to-one tutoring on a weekly basis.
 The Disability Resource Centre on the Okanagan campus will help set you up with a tutor or tutor referral if you have registered with their office.

-UBC provides academically qualified students who have a disability with a variety of services through Access and Diversity.
+UBC provides academically qualified students who have a disability with a variety of services through the Centre for Accessibility.

 Take a virtual tour of UBC's Okanagan and Vancouver campuses from anywhere in the world.Visit page